FINISHING THE END OF THE CHESAPEAKE BRACELET:

 Using your spike, clearance UNDER any pair of lines, then take the line

-immediately to the RIGHT of that pair and tuck it UNDER and THROUGH so as
+immediately to the RIGHT of that pair and tuck it UNDER and THROUGH so as to

-neatly, as we have done previously, closest to the center of the knot.
+we have done previously, closest to the center of the knot.

 Snug it good when set, but not REAL hard... that's coming up.

-I find it helps me keep things straight if I "trap: the just-tucked line as
+I find it helps me keep things straight if I "trap: the just-tucked line as shown when

-shown when clearancing and tucking the next line.
+clearancing and tucking the next line.

 Continue tucking each line as described until all have been tucked thru.
+The last

-The last "tuck" will be under three lines.
+"tuck" will be under three lines.

 NOW: Take each line in turn and give it a nice firm pull to seat everyting.
+Go right

-more-or-less make the knot symmetrical.
+knot symmetrical.

-(Knot shown): Now, get your cutters or nippers or (shudder) knife) and trim
+(Knot shown): Now, get your cutters or nippers or (shudder) knife) and trim the

 Thank you for flying Confusing Airways!
-We hope you have enjoyed your
+We hope you have enjoyed your flight.

-and closed positions, or we'll throw you out of the plane before we land.
+positions, or we'll throw you out of the plane before we land.

 Now, How do I make a